FDINet: Protecting against DNN Model Extraction via Feature Distortion Index: Preliminaries

-\textbf{Colluding adversaries.} Within the context of MLaaS, adversaries may employ multiple clients $N (N>1)$ to enhance the stealthiness of their attacks and bypass request limitations.
+\textbf{Colluding adversaries.} Within the context of MLaaS, the basic defense strategy involves rejecting queries from suspected attackers.
+In this context, adversaries may employ multiple clients $N (N>1)$ to enhance the stealthiness of their attacks and bypass request limitations.
 These colluding clients, under the control of a central adversary, collaborate to carry out model extraction attacks using similar query selection strategies, all working towards a common objective.
 In this paper, we refer to these clients as colluding adversaries.

 \textbf{Adaptive adversary.} In the context of model extraction, we must consider the presence of an adaptive adversary who possesses knowledge of the defense methods employed.
 This adversary can modify their query submission strategy to enhance the stealthiness of the extraction process.
 In this paper, we focus on two types of adaptive adversaries: (1) \textit{Dummy Query}: This adaptive method, proposed by PRADA~\cite{juuti2019prada}, involves generating dummy queries that do not contribute to the model extraction process.
 These queries are designed to maintain a normal distribution within a sequence of historical queries, thereby evading detection.
 (2) \textit{Feature Correction}: To evade detection, the adversary employs an auxiliary encoder, denoted as $\hat{F}$, which is a pre-trained encoder drawn from model zoo.
 This auxiliary encoder is used to correct the query’s feature maps before submitting them to the MLaaS system.
 We will discuss the detail of \textit{Feature Correction} in Section~\ref{sec:adaptive}.